keithalewis/math/ross.md

 This, and the above examples, show the SUM provides a simple unified model for producing correct valuations.

+### Limit Orders

 ## Remarks

 This model ignores many salient features of how markets actually work.

 Transactions have a bid/ask spread that tends to increase with the size of the trade.

-Prices are not real numbers; they are integral multiples of minimum trading increment, or tick size.
+Prices are not real numbers -- they are integral multiples of minimum trading increment, or tick size.
 Likewise for trading sizes.
 Also, at some point no more instruments are available for trading.
-This is an actual problem for some large hedge funds.
+This is an actual problem for large hedge funds.

 The definition of arbitrage as $A_0 > 0$ and $A_j\ge 0$ thereafter is insufficient.
 Traders and risk managers will consider ${\|A_0\| = \|-\Gamma_0\cdot X_0\| \le \|\Gamma_0\|\|X_0\|}$.